 In general, keep the regular, essential services included in your enrollment fees, and save one-off or non-essential services for administrative fees.

-Communities understand the importance of providing quality child care, and can often be very supportive in helping to provide this important service.
-By providing opportunities for others to contribute towards your cause, you may be able to further offset your enrollment fees.
+Communities understand the importance of providing high-quality childcare, and can often be very supportive in helping to provide this important service.
+By providing opportunities for others to contribute to your cause, you may be able to further offset your enrollment fees.

-For example, try throwing a fun community event for the kiddos in your area.
-This not only provides people with an opportunity to contribute towards your business (e.g. admission fee, donation box, raffle, bake sale) but it will also help get the word out about your center.
+For example, try throwing a fun community event for the children in your area.
+This not only provides people with an opportunity to contribute to your business (e.g. admission fee, donation box, raffle, bake sale) but it will also help get the word out about your center.

 There are a lot of costs that go into running a daycare.
 In general, these can be grouped into two overarching categories: staff and operations.